chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 Here are hardware guidelines and considerations:

-- You can install Incus on almost any hardware that support Debian Linux (Raspberry Pis, Intel NUCs, old PCs, laptops, servers, ...).
+- You can install Incus on almost any hardware that supports Debian Linux (Raspberry Pis, Intel NUCs, old PCs, laptops, servers, ...).
-- Chose high core-count, single CPU devices over dual CPU devices for budget considerations.
+- Choose high core-count, single CPU devices over dual CPU devices for budget considerations.
 - If you do not plan to run a GPU, choose 1U servers for budget considerations.
 - Dual high-speed (10G for example) NICs better support cluster configurations due to network demands created by Ceph (distributed storage)
 - You need 3+ devices to create a cluster.
 If you only have two devices, you are better served by creating two isolated Incus installations.
 - If you plan to put a server in a data center, power is a consideration - both in terms of the server itself as well as any GPUs.
 Older hardware consumes more power per unit of space/computer/storage.
 A GPU can consume more power than the server itself.
-- The page does not discuss switch/routing considerations.
+- This page does not discuss switch/routing considerations.
 - Buying refurbished hardware from places like ebay can greatly reduce hardware costs.
 However, consider the following:
   - Security concerns (the system you're buying may have a persistent attack code in its firmware)
   - Difficulty getting critical security updates (some vendors require an account with proof of purchase)